USS Sea Owl: 1962 – 1969

 After the 1962 Christmas holidays, Sea Owl departed for the Caribbean to take part in the second phase of operation "Springboard" including antisubmarine warfare exercises and visits to Puerto Rico and the Virgin Islands.
 Immediately following, she was engaged in a two-week antisubmarine warfare exercise with surface and air units of the Royal Canadian Navy in the vicinity of Bermuda.
 In April 1963, she participated in Exercise "New Broom XI" with joint forces of the United States and Canada.
 The remainder of the year consisted of submarine school operations and training exercises in the New London area.

-In July 2021, declassified documentation in relation to a FIOA law-suit surrounding USS Thresher’s loss, indicate Sea Owl was ordered to and participated in the search for the stricken nuclear submarine.
+In July 2021, declassified documentation in relation to a FIOA lawsuit surrounding USS Thresher's loss, indicate Sea Owl was ordered to and participated in the search for the stricken nuclear submarine.
 This documentation states that Sea Owl join with nuclear submarine Seawolf, in search procedures on 11 April 1963, and that Seawolf managed to make contact on four separate dives that day, while Sea Owl stood guard to keep interlopers away from the casualty site.
 This new information surrounding this event is still coming to light, including how much Sea Owl was involved.

 On 8 February 1964, Sea Owl commenced a five-week availability at the Philadelphia Naval Shipyard followed by participation in Exercise "Long Hook" with joint forces of the United States, British, Canadian, and Dutch Navies and in Exercise "Canus Silex" with Canadian and United States Naval forces.
 In September, the submarine participated in Exercise "Master Stroke" and Exercise "Canus Slamex" with United States, Canadian, and British forces and returned to the Philadelphia Naval Shipyard on 2 November for a five-month overhaul.

 On 7 July 1965, Seal Owl put to sea for a four-month deployment to the Mediterranean and, after returning to New London, engaged in local exercises for the remainder of the year.